-Inside: We have a right to rest simply because it’s a human need and we matter, not only as a means to an end goal!
-If you feel overwhelmed by life, one of the kindest and wisest things you can do is to gift yourself an abundance of rest.
+Inside: If you feel overwhelmed by life, one of the kindest and wisest things you can do is to gift yourself an abundance of rest.
 This post includes amazon referral links.

 Discoveries in sleep research, psychology, neuroscience, organizational behavior, sports medicine, sociology, and other fields have given us a wealth of insight into the unsung but critical role that rest plays in strengthening the brain, enhancing learning, enabling inspiration, and making innovation sustainable.Alex Soojung-Kim Pang